 CC: Yeah.
 So that’ll premiere with the Pittsburgh Opera in February next year, and then it’ll go to LA [Opera].
 So… you should come.

 KM: Oh, great—my neck of the woods!
 Yes!

 KM: Looking forward to it.

-The Arching Path will be released on May 21.
+The Arching Path is available now.
 It can be ordered on Bandcamp or wherever digital music is sold, and is also available for streaming.